 Depreciation – around 20% of a new car’s value is wiped out as soon as it leaves the showroom.
 Few new cars are worth more than half their purchase price after three years, while many will have lost up to two-thirds of their value.

 Extras are included – You are purchasing a vehicle with all the extras already in place, which the previous owner has previously paid for.
-Sunroofs, navigation system, anti-rust coating for a new vehicle are an expensive ‘add on’ to install when buying from new.
+Sunroofs, navigation systems, and anti-rust coating for a new vehicle are expensive ‘add on’ to install when buying from new.